EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 exchange = H( H( message_1 | message_2 ) | message_3 )
 ~~~~~~~~~~~

-where H() is the hash function in HKDF_V,  \| denotes byte string concatenation.
+where H() is the hash function in HKDF_V, and \| denotes byte string concatenation.

 The salt SHALL only be present in the symmetric case.

-The symmetric key and IV used to protect message_i  is called K_i and IV_i,  and are derived using byte string aad_i defined for each EDHOC message i = 1, 2 or 3 that make use of a symmetric key.

-K_1 and IV_1 are only used in EDHOC with symmetric key authentication and are derived with the exceptions that secret SHALL be empty and the PRF SHALL be HKDF-256 (or a HKDF decided by the application).

-All other keys are derived with the negotiated PRF and with the secret set to the ECDH shared secret.
+Symmetric keys and IVs are derived with the negotiated PRF and with the secret set to the ECDH shared secret.
+The key is derived using the AlgorithmID set to the negotiated AEAD (AEAD_V), and the IV is derived using the algorithm identifier set to "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}.
+For message_i the derived parameters are called K_i and IV_i, respectively, are derived using the parameter other = aad_i, where i = 2 or 3.

-Application specific traffic keys and key identifiers are derived using other = exchange and label.
-Each application making use of EDHOC defines its own labels and how they are used.
+Application specific traffic keys and other data are derived using the parameter other = H( H( message_1 | message_2 ) | message_3 ), and AlgorithmID defined by the application.
+For an example, see {{app-a2}}.

-TODO: specify label for other = aad_i

 # EDHOC Authenticated with Asymmetric Keys {#asym}